Reading Time: 5 minutes

 - You’re known to champion lesser-known wine regions.
 When we traveled through Georgia and Turkey, many winemakers spoke fondly of you.
 So let’s talk about Turkish wine.
 Can you tell us a few of your favourite Turkish grape varieties and how they perform next to international, well-known grapes?

 Öküzgözü is great fun.
 It is fleshy, sumptuous, and aromatic.
 It reminds me a bit of Syrah, but with the aromatics and lift of Sangiovese.
 Bogazkere is a moody but potentially great variety.
 I guess you could compare it to Tannat or Nebbiolo because of its tannic structure.
 But the fruit is darker and less floral.
 Kalecik Karası is a gorgeously alluring red wine grape.
 Some people compare it to Pinot Noir, but if so it’s like Pinot Noir on holiday – very relaxed and not at all neurotic.
 Narince is like what Pinot Grigio would be if it was more interesting – delicate and sneakily aromatic.
 Emir is steely – a bit like Manseng but with more aromatics.
 Sultaniye is really good fun and very drinkable – reminds me of good Pinot Blanc, which I think is a variety much underestimated for uncomplicated pleasure.

-- Yes!
-We are big fans of those that you mentioned; there are many distinguished varieties with a lot of potential in Turkey.
-What would you like wine lovers to think of and feel when they drink Turkish wine?
+- Yes, we are fans of those grapes that you mentioned.
+There are many distinguished Turkish wine grapes that show a lot of potential.
+What would you like wine lovers to think or feel when they drink Turkish wine?